Theoretical and Empirical Analysis of a Fast Algorithm for Extracting Polygons from Signed Distance Bounds: Method

 with $\mathbf{o}_{ij}=(x_i, y_j, -0.5+\frac{1}{2N})^T$ is the origin of ray $R_{ij}$ and $\mathbf{d}=(0, 0, 1)^T$ is its direction.
 The $(x_i, y_j)$ pairs ($N^2$ of them) are computed according to equations \eqref{eq:cells}.

 We move along each ray using the ray marching (sphere tracing) \cite{HartEtAl89rtfractals,Hart94spheretracing} method.
-If the polygonization volume cotains a shape $S$ described by its signed distance bound $f_S$, the following iteration describes this process:
+If the polygonization volume contains a shape $S$ described by its signed distance bound $f_S$, the following iteration describes this process:

 The iteration starts at $\mathbf{r}_0=\mathbf{o}_{ij}$ and continues until $\left|f_S(\mathbf{r}_n)\right|$ is sufficiently small (indicating we are very close to the surface of $S$, by definition of $f_S$).
 In our case, we are only interested to move close enough to the surface to determine the $(i, j, k)$ triplet determining the cell.
 Simple algebra shows that a cell possibly intersects the surface of $S$ and we have to call a polygonization routine if the distance $\left|f_S\right|$ is less than or equal to